-- http://192.168.2.99:9090 If your board is connected to a computer via a static IP address - http://pynq:9090 if your board is connected to a router or network
+http://192.168.2.99 If your board is connected to a computer via a static IP address

 If your board is configured correctly you will be presented with a login screen.
 The username is xilinx and the password is also xilinx.